isc-projects/bind9/doc/arm/reference.rst

    This experimental option is obsolete.

 ``require-server-cookie``
-   Require a valid server cookie before sending a full response to a UDP request from a cookie aware client.
-BADCOOKIE is sent if there is a bad or no existent server cookie.
+   If ``yes``, require a valid server cookie before sending a full response to a UDP request from a cookie-aware client.
+BADCOOKIE is sent if there is a bad or nonexistent server cookie.

    The default is ``no``.

-   Set this to ``yes`` to test that DNS COOKIE clients correctly handle BADCOOKIE or if you are getting a lot of forged DNS requests with DNS COOKIES present.
-Setting this to ``yes`` will result in reduced amplification effect in a reflection attack, as the BADCOOKIE response will be smaller than a full response, while also requiring a legitimate client to follow up with a second query with the new, valid, cookie.
+   Users wishing to test that DNS COOKIE clients correctly handle BADCOOKIE, or who are getting a lot of forged DNS requests with DNS COOKIES present, should set this to ``yes``.
+Setting this to ``yes`` results in a reduced amplification effect in a reflection attack, as the BADCOOKIE response is smaller than a full response, while also requiring a legitimate client to follow up with a second query with the new, valid, cookie.

 ``answer-cookie``
-   When set to the default value of ``yes``, COOKIE EDNS options will be sent when applicable in replies to client queries.
-If set to ``no``, COOKIE EDNS options will not be sent in replies.
+   When set to the default value of ``yes``, COOKIE EDNS options are sent when applicable in replies to client queries.
+If set to ``no``, COOKIE EDNS options are not sent in replies.
 This can only be set at the global options level, not per-view.

    ``answer-cookie no`` is intended as a temporary measure, for use when